What is wheel alignment?

 Wheel alignment is adjusting the wheels to point straight ahead (toe), not to lean to either side (camber), and to maintain stability (caster).
 Some adjustments can be made using adjusters built into the car.
 Other adjustments are made by inserting or removing shims between the frame and suspension components.

-We use are using a Hunter DSP600 for our alignments.
+We use a Hunter DSP600 for our alignments.
+Hunter equipment is found in Toyota, Honda, and Subaru service centers.
 It offers the fastest setup and most accurate measurement of any system we investigated.
 It was also the most expensive, but with the time saved during the alignment setup, we will eventually recoup the extra cost while providing our customers with very accurate alignments.

 You will find many tire stores that recommend aligning your car every 6 months.
 In our opinion this is a waste of money unless you own some seriously exotic and expensive tires.